FOREX-Euro steadies despite Greek worries

 “The only buyers are the short-term speculative players caught short at the wrong level.”

-Some analysts said the long-term impact may be more nuanced because most investors expect Tsipras, at the end of the day, to work with the European Union and other international lenders.
+Some analysts, however, said the long-term impact may be more nuanced as most investors expect Tsipras, at the end of the day, to work with the European Union and other international lenders.